Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Jan.
 28, 2025

-127: How to be a good parent to teenagers, using evidence.
-An interview with Matilda Gosling
+Using facts to be a good parent to teenagers: The evidence.

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-It's one thing to get advice on how to parent, it's another to have independent studies that give real evidence on how well one approach works rather than another.
+Ask Rachel anything It's one thing to get advice on how to parent, it's another to have independent studies that give real evidence on how well one approach works rather than another.
 Faced with raising two young kids in a COVID lockdown, social scientist and skilled researcher Matilda Gosling looked for a book that gave her advice that was based on sound evidence.
-She discovered that such a book didn't exist, …
+She discovered that such a book didn't exist, so set out to write it.
+Described by investigative journalist Hanna…

 Listen to the Episode